arcus/education_modules/docker_101/docker_101.md

 </div>

-### Work through the Tutorial
+### Work through the first half of the Docker 101

-Now it's time to open the Docker 101 tutorial in a new tab!
+Now it's time to open the Docker 101 tutorial!
-We recommend you keep this module open in another window so it's easy for you to return.
+We recommend you keep this module open in another window or tab so it's easy for you to return.

 <div class = "external-resource">
 <b style="color: rgb(var(--color-highlight));">External Content</b><br>